Home / Blog / Hermes Agent skills: how they work, how to create them, and what's on the Skills Hub

 Installationhermes skills installopenclaw plugins install

 The OpenClaw plugin system is more powerful for developers who want to write full TypeScript modules with complex logic.
-Hermes skills are more accessible — most users can write a working skill in 5 minutes without writing any code.
+Hermes skills are more accessible — most users can write a working skill in 5 minutes without writing code.
 The self-creation feature has no OpenClaw equivalent.
+The 400+ malicious plugin figure comes from OpenClaw's own ClawHub community disclosures.
+The Hermes Skills Hub has not had a comparable public incident, partly because it is newer and smaller.

 Writing your first skill